 - Hands-On outreach in K-12 schools and at annual Brain Fair

 In your second two years, you may choose to focus on cellular/molecular neurobiology, behavioral neuroscience, or cognitive science.

 The following are some examples of the exciting courses that you can take:

 - Behavioral and Cognitive Neuroscience

-- Introduction to Mental Illness
+- Neurobiology of Mental Illness

 By choosing the Pre-Med/Pre-Health Professions track of the Neuroscience major, you can complete all prerequisite coursework for graduate study in medicine, physician assistant, occupational therapy, and physical therapy.

 |CAS Core Requirements||Credits|

 |PSY 225 – Psychology Statistics or MAT 150 – Statistics for Life Sciences||3|